 $16.95

 Our all natural Ocean Trout Training Treats are a healthy, high reward and bite-size treat perfect for training and rewarding (and great as toy stuffers too!).
 Australian made and sourced, our all natural & freeze dried raw suitable for dogs and puppies of all sizes.
 A high reward and high protein treat, containing no artificial flavours, preservatives or colours.
-Made from 100% Australian ocean trout, hemp seed powder, salmon, apple, flaxseed & rosemary.
+Made from 100% Australian ocean trout, chia seed, salmon, apple, flaxseed & rosemary.
 Our Training Treats are perfectly sized to easily reward your dog when training.
 At Houndztooth we believe that dogs are more than just pets, they’re part of the family.
 Our dogs deserve only the best and that is the reason we have created our 100% natural Training Treats.
 A healthy and nutritious treat that your dog will love.
 Sourced from 100% natural Australian ingredients to promote your dog’s overall health and wellbeing.

 Training Treats Lamb